Xenogears’ Beloved “Oh My Gabrino” Line in Japanese

 If anyone has any ideas on what this line is about, please share in the comments or let me know on Twitter!

-If you liked this post and know any fellow Xeno fans, it'd mean a lot if you shared it with them.
-It's a great way to help support Legends of Localization!
+If you enjoyed this post and know any other fans of Xeno, it'd mean a lot if you shared it with them.
+Word of mouth is what keeps this site running!

 37 Comments